It has become something of a parlor game in Tel Aviv and Washington DC to speculate about when Israel will finally strike Iran’s nuclear facilities.

 This goes against the view held by some of Israel’s military officials and the majority of the Israeli public — that a joint operations with the Americans would be preferential to the Jewish state going it alone.

-It is also interesting to note that it was Israel’s military and intelligence chiefs, those who would have had to send young men into combat, that restrained the politicians from ordering an operation whose consequences were not clear and the success of which was far from preordained.
+It is also interesting to note that it were Israel’s military and intelligence chiefs who restrained the politicians from ordering an operation of which the success was far from preordained.

-With the exception of his family and his closest advisors, no one can say for certain whether Netanyahu has got more pragmatic about using force to delay Iran’s uranium enrichment program as the years have gone by.
-His speech to the United Nations General Assembly last month implied that the premier still believes that military action is ultimately necessary.
+With the exception of his family and closest advisors, no one can say for certain if Netanyahu has become more pragmatic about using force to delay Iran’s uranium enrichment program as the years have gone by.
+His speech to the United Nations General Assembly last month implied that the premier still believes military action is ultimately necessary.

 Whatever the case, the 2010 episode should be taken seriously.
 If the Israeli leader was serious about using airstrikes then, he may be content with using them in the future.